zulip/zulip/docs/documentation/api.md

 * The REST API index (`templates/zerver/help/include/rest-endpoints.md`) in the broader /api left sidebar (`templates/zerver/api/sidebar_index.md`).
-* We have an extensive set of tests designed to validate that the data in this file is correct, `zerver/tests/test_openapi.py` compares every endpoint's accepted parameters in `views` code with those declared in `zulip.yaml`.
-And [backend test suite](../testing/testing-with-django.md) and checks that every API response served during our extensive backend test suite matches one the declared OpenAPI schema for that endpoint.

 This first section is focused on explaining how the API documentation system is put together; when actually documenting an endpoint, you'll